-So, considering that CPA (USA) is more of a global qualification, I decided to pursue a CPA from AICPA instead of an MBA.
+So, considering that CPA US is more of a global qualification, I decided to pursue a CPA from AICPA instead of an MBA.

-I did not know that I would soon be applying for jobs in CA firms in UAE and researching about Indian CA salary in Dubai.
+I did not know that I would soon be applying for jobs in the UAE and researching about Indian CA salary in Dubai.

 About CPA US Exams